schmartmann/datadog_writing_test/readme.md

 - A **Sinatra** web server.
 - A PostgreSQL database with an **ActiveRecord** wrapper.

-[Sinatra](http://sinatrarb.com) is a minimalist web server written in Ruby that receives and inteprets HTTP requests, and renders HTML template views in response.
+[Sinatra](http://sinatrarb.com) is a minimalist web server written in Ruby that receives HTTP requests, interprets them, and renders HTML template views in response.

 [ActiveRecord](http://guides.rubyonrails.org/active_record_basics.html) is an interface that allows you to interact with your database in Ruby, so you only need one language to work across your stack.

-With a few commands, you can bootstrap a full web app with data-persistence.
+With a few commands, you can bootstrap a full web app with persistent data.

 ## Installing Sinatra Turntable